 But they can be anything.
 I recently read a story about a primary school teacher who left her job to work in a corporate firm.
-She found herself instinctively asking her colleagues if they'd washed their hands after going to the loo like she did with her her 3 year olds!
+She found herself instinctively asking her colleagues if they'd washed their hands after going to the loo like she did with her 3-year-olds

-These are all behaviors we perform every single day
+These are all behaviours we perform every single day

 Just like the way you're breathing while reading this.
 You're not consciously thinking about it right?

-Our brain subconsciously repeats certain tasks and behavior patterns throughout the day
+Our brain subconsciously repeats certain tasks and behaviour patterns throughout the day